nci/gsky/install/README.md

 	- This is now a regular VM console.
 - Add your IP address to the iptables.
 	- If you are on the NCI network, either through ethernet or VPN, this step is not required.
-		- Change to ‘sudo -i’ and add the IP address of your local PC to the iptables.
+		- sudo -i
 		- cd /etc/puppetlabs/code/environments/production/hieradata/node/
 		- cat > [vm name].yaml (e.g. siva-gsky.yaml)
+			- insert the following.
 			- nci::firewall::ruleset::ssh::sources_array:
 			- – “130.56.84.195”
 				- Tip: Find your IP address: